top of page

 Acupuncture For Addison's Disease

-Acupuncture is a complementary therapy that has been used for centuries to manage various health conditions.
+Acupuncture is a complementary therapy used for centuries to manage various health conditions.
 It involves the insertion of thin needles into specific points of the body to restore a balanced flow of vital energy and stimulate the body's natural healing processes.
 While acupuncture is not a cure for Addison's disease, it can help manage some of the symptoms associated with the condition.

 Another study published in the Journal of Acupuncture and Meridian Studies in 2019 investigated the use of acupuncture in combination with hormone replacement therapy for treating Addison's disease.
 The study involved 31 participants with Addison's disease who received either hormone replacement therapy alone or hormone replacement therapy in combination with acupuncture.
 The researchers found that the combination therapy resulted in significant improvements in symptoms such as fatigue, weakness, and hypotension compared to hormone replacement therapy alone.